Showing 3101–3150 of 9705 entries

 "Thespis, the first professor of our art, At country wakes sung ballads from a cart."
+John Dryden / Prologue to Lee's Sophonisba.

 Prologue to Lee's Sophonisba.